tingtingwan/martech_marketing_automation/streamlit-app-template/README.md

 - Use governed data access:
   - Query via SQL Warehouses/Unity Catalog; do not embed credentials in code.
 - Configure with environment variables:
-  - Use App settings for `DATA_PROVIDER`, Unity Catalog settings, and dashboard URL.
+  - Use App settings for Unity Catalog settings and the optional dashboard URL.
 - Principle of least privilege:
   - Prefer `CAN USE` over `CAN MANAGE`; use service principals for uniform access.
 - Secrets management: